gdsec-test/threat-api/docs/ORGANIZATION.md

   `apis/`

-  This directory contains sub-directories, one per service.
-The following example shows the layout for the `geoip` service:
+  This directory contains sub-directories, one per threat module.
+The following example shows the layout for the `geoip` threat module:

   | File path | Description
   | --- | ---
-  | `apis/geoip/` | This sub-directory contains the definition, configuration, and implementation of the `geoip` service.
+  | `apis/geoip/` | This sub-directory contains the definition, configuration, and implementation of the `geoip` threat module.
   | `apis/geoip/.gitignore` | The `.gitignore` file should reference any transient build artifacts, such as `function.zip`.
-  | `apis/geoip/docs/` | Development documentation related to the `geoip` service.
+  | `apis/geoip/docs/` | Development documentation related to the `geoip` threat module.
 This documentation should include sensitivity, privacy, and security considerations of any data consumed or produced by this API.
-  | `apis/geoip/swagger.json` | The Swagger specification for this specific API (Swagger 2.0 format)
   | `apis/geoip/build.sh` | A script that builds the lambda package as `function.zip`.  **NOTE:** this script must run successfully in a Linux environment (for CICD), and may optionally support alternative environments (MacOS or WSL).
   | `apis/geoip/lambda.json` | Parameters that describe the lambda function to be created.